-One of the goals of the Mirror of Race project is to promote discussion of the history and the future of race in the United States.
+One of the goals of the Mirror of Race project is to promote discussion of the the meaning of race in the history and future of the United States, as well as nations and regions outside the US.
 We believe that the photographs in the Mirror of Race collection have the potential to engender constructive dialogue.

-If you would like to book a lecture/performance, please also contact us at email@example.com.
+If you would like to book a lecture/performance, please contact us at email@example.com.

 We would also like to encourage other academics, teachers, storytellers, and performers to join this project.
 Lecturers and performers associated with the Mirror of Race project would use the photographs and other materials from the site, as well as the teaching guides that we will be developing, to design their own presentations.

-If you are interested in partnering with us, please contact us firstname.lastname@example.org.
+If you are interested in partnering with us, please also contact us firstname.lastname@example.org.